sympy/sympy/doc/src/explanation/best-practices.md

 ### Defining Symbols

 - **The best way to define symbols is using the {func}`~.symbols` function.**
-  The `symbols()` function supports creating one or multiple symbols at a
+  The `symbols()` function supports creating one or more symbols at once:
-  time:

   ```py
   >>> from sympy import symbols